oguzhaaan/02-Kiruna-Explorer/Retrospective/Retrospective 4.md

 - What caused your errors in estimation (if any)?

+  - Our estimations were largely accurate.
+However, there were a few cases where tasks took longer than expected.

 - What lessons did you learn (both positive and negative) in this sprint?

+  - As team members became more familiar with each other’s strengths and capabilities, our collaboration became more efficient.
+  - Developing software in a reusable way significantly accelerated our workflow.
+For instance, in some new user stories, we were able to leverage components that had been developed earlier in the project.
+  - Working on this project taught us the value of a well-defined team workflow and how to navigate it effectively.
+  - By the end of the project, using Git had become second nature to everyone on the team.

 - Which improvement goals set in the previous retrospective were you able to achieve?

+  - We achieved an acceptable level of test coverage.
+  - We successfully automated parts of our end-to-end testing process using the Cypress framework.

 - Which ones you were not able to achieve?
 Why?
+  - ???????

 - Improvement goals for the next sprint and how to achieve them (technical tasks, team coordination, etc.)

+  - RIP

 - One thing you are proud of as a Team!!
+  - We’ve built a strong, cohesive team that genuinely enjoys working, learning, and improving together.
+We’re proud to have nearly completed the project with polished and deliverable work.